IttsGod/CS-Skin-Investment-Calculator/README.md

 ## Usage

-Download the update.exe
+Download the update.exe, and the settings.txt files

 Now, create a Excel file containing your investments, Amounts and the buy price.
 Make sure the item name is the exact item name, otherwise it wont work!
-The file should be called Investments.xlsx and should be in the same folder as your executable.
+Edit the settings.txt file to change your language or Excel file name The Excel file should be in the same folder as your executable.

 Use the Example File or create your own Excel File.
 It should look like this: